juliandunn/fipsify/README.md

 # FIPS 140-2 Hardening Cookbook

 This cookbook automates the tasks needed to put a system into FIPS 140-2 mode.
+Currently it only supports EL7 and Windows.

 ## License & Authors